-- To delete the contents of an e-mail message from the phone while still retaining it in the remote mailbox, select Options→ Delete msg. from:→ Phone only. - Note: The phone mirrors the e-mail headings in the remote mailbox.
-Although you delete the message content, the e-mail heading stays in your phone.
-If you want to remove the heading as well, you must first delete the e-mail message from your remote mailbox, and then make a connection from your phone to the remote mailbox again to update the status. - To delete an e-mail from both the phone as well as from the remote mailbox, select Options→ Delete msg. from:→ Phone and server. - Note: If you are offline, the e-mail is deleted first from your phone.
+To delete the contents of an e-mail message from the phone while still retaining it in the remote mailbox, select Options > Delete msg. from: > Phone only.

+The phone mirrors the e-mail headings in the remote mailbox.
+Although you delete the message content, the email heading stays in your phone.
+If you want to remove the heading as well, you must first delete the e-mail message from your remote mailbox, and then make a connection from your phone to the remote mailbox again to update the status.

+Tip!
+To copy an e-mail from the remote mailbox to a folder under My folders, select Options > Copy to folder, a folder from the list, and OK.
+To delete an e-mail from the phone and the remote mailbox, select Options > Delete msg. from: > Phone and server.

+If you are offline, the e-mail is deleted first from your phone.
 During the next connection to the remote mailbox, it is automatically deleted from the remote mailbox.
 If you are using the POP3 protocol, messages marked to be deleted are removed only after you have closed the connection to the remote mailbox.